qzhang314/DNAm-based-age-predictor/README.md

 ```

 ## Contact us
-If you have any problems about the code and predictor, please contact us: q.zhang@uq.edu.au
+If you have any problems about the code and predictor, please contact us: qz2@sanger.ac.uk

 ## Citation
 > Zhang Q, Vallerga C, Walker R, Lin T, Henders A, Montgomery G, He J, Fan D, Fowdar J, Kennedy M, et al: Improved precision of epigenetic clock estimates across tissues and its implication for biological ageing.
 Genome Medicine, 2019.